Health Savings Account

 What is a Limited Purpose Health Care FSA?

 A Limited Purpose FSA allows for reimbursement of eligible dental and vision expenses if participants are enrolled in the CDHP with HSA plan.
-If you reach your medical deductible for the plan year, you may begin to submit eligible medical claims by contacting HealthEquity (@Work) | (Log In) and providing required documentation to show you have reached your medical deductible.
+If you reach your medical deductible for the plan year, all eligible medical expenses are covered, not only dental and vision.
+Visit FSA Eligible Expenses | HealthEquity® to view a list of qualified medical expenses.

 Back to top